 There are plenty of tools, tips, tricks, and shortcuts you can use to help you save time – but please don’t cheat.

-Don't try to take anything into the testing center that you shouldn't, don't try to look up something on your break, and don't share exam questions.
+Don’t try to take anything into the testing center that you shouldn’t; don’t try to look up something on your break or share exam questions.

 Cheating never wins.